Get your trading accounts ready because the new TFSA limit has been set for 2023.

-2022 TFSA limit: $6000.
-One of my favorite features is that the TFSA limits are the same for every Canadian.
+One of my favourite features is that the TFSA limits are the same for every Canadian.
 Your income level does not matter.

-This is great because it provides every Canadian with ample room to start saving.
-You carry forward the unused TFSA room that you haven’t used in the previous years, so if you miss a year, don’t worry, it will be available for you still.
+This is great because it gives every Canadian plenty of room to start saving.
+You carry forward the unused TFSA room that you haven’t used in the previous years, so if you miss a year, don’t worry; it will be available for you still.

-If you were over 18 and living in Canada since 2009, you will now have $81,500 as of 2022 of total TFSA room to contribute.
+If you were over 18 and had been living in Canada since 2009, you would now have $88,000 as of 2023 of total TFSA room to contribute.
 This is huge!